automorphism88/snapraid-btrfs/README.md

 require that the entire filesystem be mounted read-only to prevent corruption caused by writes to the live filesystem during the backup.

-### Q: Are all snapraid commands supported?
+### Q: Are all SnapRAID commands supported?
 A: Only the ones which either read from or write to the data drives, since for the others (e.g. `snapraid smart`), there is no benefit to using btrfs snapshots.
-Note that `snapraid-btrfs` does not interfere with the ability to invoke snapraid directly, allowing you to use these commands, or any other snapraid command, with `snapraid-btrfs` temporarily disabled.
+Note that `snapraid-btrfs` does not interfere with the ability to invoke SnapRAID directly, allowing you to use these commands, or any other SnapRAID command, with `snapraid-btrfs` temporarily disabled.

 ### Q: Do I need to use btrfs for all of the data drives?
 A: No. Any drives that don't have a corresponding snapper configuration will be ignored (meaning that the live filesystem will be used).
-This allows you to format data drives with any filesystem supported by snapraid.
+This allows you to format data drives with any filesystem supported by SnapRAID.
 However, the protection offered by `snapraid-btrfs` will not be available for writes made to any data drives that it does not manage.

 ### Q: What about the parity drives?
-A: Since the parity files are (or, at least, should be) only written to during snapraid sync operations, there is no need to snapshot them, as the parity files will always correspond with the read-only snapshots they were created from.
+A: Since the parity files are (or, at least, should be) only written to during SnapRAID sync operations, there is no need to snapshot them, as the parity files will always correspond with the read-only snapshots they were created from.
 If a sync is interrupted, different sets of snapshots will correspond with different portions of the parity file(s), and both sets of snapshots should be retained